-Today, however, you are better to decide which island you want to go to and enjoying that one, exploring it’s unique wonders and then planning a return trip.
+Today, however, you are better to decide which island you want to go to and enjoy that one, exploring its unique wonders, and then plan a return trip.

 In many ways, Hawaii is a paradox.
 While it is a series of islands, people underestimate how big the state is as well as how big and diverse the individual islands are as well.

 For instance, on a visit to “The Big Island,” you can experience a tropical jungle on the east side, an arid desert on the west, grasslands to the north, and some of the tallest mountains in the United States in the middle.

 A similar diversity can be found on the other islands, both in terms of geography as well as culture, and food.

 As a result, while “island hopping” might be a fun concept, there’s really no need to do it since you can visit one Hawaiian island and never see all of it even on a week-long Hawaiian vacation.

 2. Try the Local Food When You Visit Hawaii for the First Time

 When you visit Hawaii, you’ll want to try the local food.
 On my first visit to Hawaii, I quickly fell in love with poke.

 This delicious dish consists of tuna or another type of seafood chopped up and marinated with spices, sauces, and vegetables.
 You can get a variety of poke, whether you’re looking for a spicy one or a sweeter poke.

 You’ll never find fresher poke than when you’re visiting Hawaii, as many times the fish is caught that morning.